 — City of Boston (@NotifyBoston) February 2, 2015

-Right now, Tony and his team are readying 25 trucks for the parade, digging the shop out from under a foot of snow, and reviving trucks that were put away for the winter.
-Tony posted this photo to his Facebook feed a few minutes ago:
+Tony and his team are readied 25 trucks for the parade, digging the shop out from under a foot of snow, and reviving trucks that were put away for the winter.

-It’s the 9th time that Tony’s trucks will be a part of Boston’s celebrations since 2002.
+It’s the 10th time that Tony’s trucks will be a part of Boston’s celebrations since 2002.
+Tony celebrated his 22nd anniversary with Boston Duck Tours yesterday.

 Thanks to Tony and his crew for making such a Herculean effort to make this parade happen.